Drumshanbo: Tourism and facilities

-In the centre of the town there is the Sliabh an Iarann visitors' centre, where an audio-visual display takes visitors through local scenery and highlights the history of coal and iron mining in the area.
+In the centre of the town there is the Sliabh an Iarainn Visitor Centre, where an audio-visual display takes visitors through local scenery and highlights the history of coal and iron mining in the area.
 A wide variety of walks, including hill-walking, can be explored within a 5-km (3 mile) radius of Drumshanbo.
 Many walking routes around the lake have been signed posted by the Council.
 Also, for the more adventurous, Slí Liatroma is a 48-km (30 miles) walk between Drumshanbo, Dowra, and Manorhamilton.

 A kilometre outside the town is the heated outdoor swimming pool at Acres Lake Amenity.
 Also there are tennis courts, a playground, and a jetty for cruisers which have travelled from Carrick on Shannon via Leitrim Village.
 The Teach Ceoil or Music House is also situated here.
 It is used as a venue for music sessions etc.

 In 2003 the Lough Allen Hotel and Spa opened on the shore of Lough Allen, and offering hotel accommodation, lodges, and apartments.
 Nearby, the Mayflower Community Centre hosts bingo every Monday night, provides Irish handball and badminton facilities, and hosts occasional events such as Discos, Concerts, plays and the mobile cinema.
 Aras Padraig is another community premises which is used for various local groups to meet, and some classes are organised there by a local women's group.

 Sport

-For the angler, Lough Allen is the largest lake in the vicinity and has a reputation for coarse angling.
-The lake has a plentiful supply of trout, pike, perch, rudd and roach.
-However, there is also an abundance of good fishing at small locations all around the surrounding area.
-It is possible to rent cruisers to navigate the waterways and enjoy the natural unspoilt countryside of the area.
-Lough Allen also is ideal for wind surfing, canoeing and other water sports.
+Lough Allen is the largest lake in the vicinity and has a reputation for coarse angling with a plentiful supply of trout, pike, perch, rudd and roach.
+It is possible to rent cruisers to navigate the waterways and enjoy the surrounding countryside.
+Lough Allen also is used for wind surfing, canoeing and other water sports.

-Moorlands Equestrian Centre has been established over ten years ago and it provides a comprehensive range of activities, which include all aspects of equestrian sport.
-It is an outstanding facility for the novice to the advanced rider.
-For the visitor there is pony trekking, mountain trails, lakeside rides or cross-country treks.
+Moorlands Equestrian Centre has been established over ten years ago and provides a range of activities including pony trekking, mountain trails, lakeside rides or cross-country treks.

-Drumshanbo also is an ideal base for the golfing enthusiast.
-There are four courses in the area.
-These include Carrick on Shannon (18 holes), Blacklion (9 holes), Slieve Russell (18 holes), and Ballinamore (9 holes).
+There are four golf courses in the area, namely Carrick on Shannon (18 holes), Blacklion (9 holes), Slieve Russell (18 holes), and Ballinamore (9 holes).

 Allen Gaels are the local GAA club, and have been county champions in both Gaelic football and hurling.